ELAM News Archive

 Nancy Spector, MD, was quoted in a Philadelphia Inquirer story about Philadelphia-area doctors fighting sexual harassment and gender pay gaps by joining Time's Up Healthcare.
 Drexel University College of Medicine is a signatory of the organization (August 2019).

-Nancy Spector, MD, and Barbara Overholser authored an editorial in JAMA Open Network about gender disparities in medicine (June 2019).
+Nancy Spector, MD, and Barbara Overholser authored an editorial in JAMA Network Open about gender disparities in medicine (June 2019).

 Nancy Spector, MD, told the story of her path to academic medicine, faculty development and ELAM, and discussed the importance of sponsorship, mentorship, gender equity and leadership, on the Faculty Factory podcast (June 2019).